Filld mobile app: Integrating OAuth or third-party functionality

 This image is a more detailed version of the previous image and has been typed rather than handwritten.
 The map starts at launch screen then branches into two options: explore and sign up (the latter will require a new flow).
 Sign up takes you to the home screen.
 From there you can select promo flow, help, settings, and schedule a new fill.
 Setting branches into vehicle info and payment info, both of which need their flows redesigned.
 If you choose to schedule a new fill, you will go to the add or select a vehicle screen which will need a new user flow.
 Then, you will go to the select a delivery window screen, followed by selecting delivery location then select or add new payment method.
 After that you review your order.
 From there, you can edit, cancel, or confirm your order.

-Image 2 - Old flow for existing user log in
+Image 2 - Original log in flow for existing users

 This shows 4 app screens that comprised the existing user log in flow before I redesigned it to incorporate OAuth.